Prepare for the March 1 Annual Community Right-to-Know Tier II Reporting Deadline

 - Fertilizers and preservatives

-The following types of facilities may need to file an Annual Tier II Report in accord with the NYC Community Right-to-Know Law:
+The following NYC facilities may be required to file an Annual Tier II Report under the NYC Community Right-to-Know Law:

-- Automotive repair facilities, car dealerships, service stations, and auto body shops
+- Automotive repair shops, dealerships, service stations, and auto body shops

 - Hotels and commercial hospitality businesses